themepark-dev/tp-docs/docs/setup.md

     Go to `<app>/root/etc/cont-init.d/` to find the different scripts. e.g. [/sonarr/root/etc/cont-init.d/98-themepark](https://github.com/GilbN/theme.park/blob/master/docker-mods/sonarr/root/etc/cont-init.d/98-themepark)

-Mount your script with the volume `/docker/host/98-themepark:/etc/cont-init.d/99-themepark` to execute your script on container start
+Download and mount your script with the volume `/your/docker/host/98-themepark:/etc/cont-init.d/99-themepark` to execute your script on container start

 Add the variable `TP_HOTIO` and set it to `true`.
 The script will then use the correct file path inside the Hotio container.